Minimum Rectilinear Polygons for Given Angle Sequences

-For the $x$-monotone case, we first give an algorithm that minimizes the bounding box of the polygon, and then an algorithm that minimizes the area.
+For the~$x$-monotone case, we first give an algorithm that minimizes the bounding box of the polygon, and then an algorithm that minimizes the area.

-An $x$-monotone polygon consists of two \emph{vertical extreme} edges, i.e., the leftmost and the rightmost vertical edge, and at least two \emph{horizontal extreme} edges, which are defined to be the horizontal edges of locally maximum or minimum height.
+An~$x$-monotone polygon consists of two \emph{vertical extreme} edges, that is, the leftmost and the rightmost vertical edge, and at least two \emph{horizontal extreme} edges, which are defined to be the horizontal edges of locally maximum or minimum height.
 The vertical extreme edges divide the polygon into an upper and a lower hull, each of which consists of~$xy$-monotone chains that are connected by the horizontal extreme edges.
-We call a horizontal extreme edge of type~$\RS\RS$ an \emph{inner extreme edge}, and a horizontal extreme edge of type~$\LS\LS$ an \emph{outer extreme edge}; see Figure~\ref{fig:bbarea-canonical1}.
-Similar to the $xy$-monotone case, we consider a \emph{stair} to be an $xy$-monotone chain between any two consecutive extreme edges (outer and inner extreme edges as well as vertical extreme edges) and we denote by \emph{stair sequence} the corresponding angle subsequence~$(\LS\RS)^*$.
-W.l.o.g., at least one inner extreme edge exists, otherwise the polygon is~$xy$-monotone and we refer to Section~\ref{subsec:xymonarea}.
-Given an $x$-monotone sequence, we always draw the first $\RS\RS$-subsequence as the leftmost inner extreme edge of the lower hull.
+We call a horizontal extreme edge of type~${\RS\RS}$ an \emph{inner extreme edge}, and a horizontal extreme edge of type~${\LS\LS}$ an \emph{outer extreme edge}; see Fig.~\ref{fig:bbarea-canonical1}.
+Similar to the~$xy$-monotone case, we consider a \emph{stair} to be an~$xy$-monotone chain between any two consecutive extreme edges (outer and inner extreme edges as well as vertical extreme edges) and we let \emph{stair sequence} denote the corresponding angle subsequence~${(\LS\RS)^*}$.
+Without loss of generality, at least one inner extreme edge exists, otherwise the polygon is~$xy$-monotone and we refer to Section~\ref{subsec:xymonarea}.
+Given an~$x$-monotone sequence, we always draw the first~${\RS\RS}$-subsequence as the leftmost inner extreme edge of the lower hull.
 By this, the correspondence between the angle subsequences and the stairs and extreme edges is unique.